eroberts22/eroberts22/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### About Me...
+### ⛰️ About Me...
 ```
-// graduating May 2022 with a BS in Computer Science
+// graduating May 2022 with a Bachelor of Science in Computer Science

-// tutor for Whitworth University's Computer Science department
+// experience tutoring for Whitworth University's Computer Science department

 // looking for work!
 ```

-### Aspiring...
+### 🌠 Aspiring...
 ```
 // Software Developer

 // Technical Artist
 ```

-### My Hobbies...
+### 📺 My Hobbies...
 ```
 // 🎮 Video Games

 // 🎨 Digital Art

-// 💻 PC Building
+// 🖥️ PC Building
 ```
 ![kirb](assets/kirby-dancing.gif)

+---

 ## 🌌 Tech and Tools
 <a name="tech-tools"></a>